kinoml.datasets.torch_datasets¶

 Since

-is always the last one you can use thedata.fields
+yis always the last one you can use thedata.fieldslist:y = data[data.fields[-1]]

 This is essentially what